andreshere00/Splitter_MR/docs/examples/pdf/pdf_without_vlm.md

 ## Conclusion

 While it may seem simple on the surface, converting PDFs to formats like Markdown involves a series of technical and interpretive challenges.
-Effective conversion tools must blend text extraction, document analyzis, and sometimes machine learning techniques (such as OCR or structure recognition) to produce usable, readable, and faithful Markdown output.
+Effective conversion tools must blend text extraction, document analysis, and sometimes machine learning techniques (such as OCR or structure recognition) to produce usable, readable, and faithful Markdown output.
 As a result, perfect conversion is rarely possible, and manual review and cleanup are often required.

 <!-- image -->
 ```